Boston: Economy

-In the 2018 Global Financial Centres Index, Boston was ranked as having the thirteenth most competitive financial services center in the world and the second most competitive in the United States.
-Boston-based Fidelity Investments helped popularize the mutual fund in the 1980s and has made Boston one of the top financial centers in the United States.
-The city is home to the headquarters of Santander Bank, and Boston is a center for venture capital firms.
-State Street Corporation, which specializes in asset management and custody services, is based in the city.
+In the 2018 Global Financial Centres Index, Boston was ranked as having the 13th-most competitive financial services center in the world and the second-most competitive in the United States.
+Boston-based Fidelity Investments helped popularize the mutual fund in the 1980s and has made Boston one of the top financial centers in the United States and a center for venture capital firms.
+Boston is home to the headquarters of Santander Bank and State Street Corporation, the latter specializing in asset management and custody services.
 Boston is a printing and publishing center—Houghton Mifflin Harcourt is headquartered within the city, along with Bedford-St. Martin's Press and Beacon Press.
-Pearson PLC publishing units also employ several hundred people in Boston.
-The city is home to three major convention centers—the Hynes Convention Center in the Back Bay, and the Seaport World Trade Center and Boston Convention and Exhibition Center on the South Boston waterfront.
-The General Electric Corporation announced in January 2016 its decision to move the company's global headquarters to the Seaport District in Boston, from Fairfield, Connecticut, citing factors including Boston's preeminence in the realm of higher education.
+Pearson PLC publishing units employ several hundred people in Boston.

+Boston is home to two convention centers—the Hynes Convention Center in the Back Bay and the Boston Convention and Exhibition Center on the South Boston waterfront.
 Boston is home to the headquarters of several major athletic and footwear companies including Converse, New Balance, and Reebok.
 Rockport, Puma and Wolverine World Wide, Inc. headquarters or regional offices are just outside the city.

-In 2019, a yearly ranking of time wasted in traffic listed Boston area drivers lost approximately 164 hours a year in lost productivity due to the area's traffic congestion.
-This amounted to $2,300 a year per driver in costs.

 Education

-Primary and secondary education
+Primary and secondary

-The Boston Public Schools enroll 57,000 students attending 145 schools, including the renowned Boston Latin Academy, John D. O'Bryant School of Math & Science, and Boston Latin School.
+Boston Public Schools enroll 57,000 students attending 145 schools, including Boston Latin Academy, John D. O'Bryant School of Math & Science, and the Boston Latin School.
 The Boston Latin School was established in 1635 and is the oldest public high school in the US.
 Boston also operates the United States' second-oldest public high school and its oldest public elementary school.
 The system's students are 40% Hispanic or Latino, 35% Black or African American, 13% White, and 9% Asian.

-There are private, parochial, and charter schools as well, and approximately 3,300 minority students attend participating suburban schools through the Metropolitan Educational Opportunity Council.
-In September 2019, the city formally inaugurated Boston Saves, a program that provides every child enrolled in the city's kindergarten system a savings account containing $50 to be used toward college or career training.
+There are private, parochial, and charter schools.
+Approximately 3,300 minority students attend participating suburban schools through the Metropolitan Educational Opportunity Council.
+In September 2019, the city began Boston Saves, a program that provides every child enrolled in the city's kindergarten system a savings account, containing $50 to be used toward college or career training.